 Check your property's zoning, browse designs & get contractor estimates for your ADU project:

-City Hint: The city permitted a total of 6747 ADU projects in the past year of 2019, which makes it above average for ADU production compared to other cities statewide.
+City Hint: The City of Los Angeles permitted a total of 3521 ADU projects in the past year of 2020.

 Number of ADUs allowed:

 Except as otherwise permitted by this subdivision, one ADU is permitted per residential lot.

 Single-family residential lots may be permitted up to one ADU and one JADU according to state AB-68.